ayush-kumar-1/lovelace/Cyberbullying Project/Experimental Design.md

 # Problem Statement
 Cyberbullying detection suffers from many dataset quality issues, the largest of which has traditionally been class imbalance.
 This problem is exacerbated when discussing the fine-grained problem.
 Wang et. al[^1] tried to address this problem by using a dynamic query expansion procedure, but upon close inspection this procedure has resulted in a large amount of tweets being mislabeled.
 Preliminary testing on the dataset reveals anywhere from 10-15% of all examples are labeled incorrectly.
 Mislabeled data is present throughout all 6 classes, but is most prevalent around the "other" and "not cyberbullying" classes.
+See [[Dataset Quality Issue]] for more information.

 Another issue in the dataset is the conflation of bullying traces with instances of cyberbullying.
 Cyberbullying[^2] definitions conflict, but primarily agree that it involves the "willful and repeated harm inflicted through the use of computers, cell phones, or other electronic devices."
 Bullying is a multifaceted action often involving parties beyond the perpetrator and victim, as can be seen in the diagram from  Xu et. al[^3].
 Participants in a bullying episode often post on social media creating **bullying traces**.
 These can include reporting a bullying instance, accusing someone as a bully, revealing self as victim, and cyberbullying direct attacks.
 The following example displays how bullying traces have been misclassified as cyberbullying.
 Imagine trying to voice your pain, and then getting taken down for harassment.